michalispap/Digital-Clock/README.md

 # Digital-Clock
-A fairly simple piece of code for creating a digital clock using Python's standard GUI: TkInter.
+A small and very simple piece of code for creating a digital clock using Python's standard GUI: TkInter.